 The table also ordered one bottle of one of Shafer Vineyard’s premium red wines.
 Towards the end of the meal Angelo noticed the bottle of Backstage was empty while the bottle of Shafer still contained some wine.
 Emboldened by this observation he offered the question, “tell me what you think of my wine”.
 The unanimous answer was they really enjoyed it.
 And ultimately, they invested a second round of funding.

-The winery for Backstage is located south of Napa in an industrial park.
+The winery for Backstage was located south of Napa in an industrial park (in 2023, production moved to the old Andretti Winery off of Big Ranch Road, just north of the city of Napa).
 They own their own bottling line; bottling is conducted almost daily year-round based on client orders and is always small lots at a time (usually 100 to 400 cases).
-Limiting oxygen to the wines is an integral part of Angelo’s winemaking and especially so before bottling – always ensuring that fill tanks are completely full.
+Limiting oxygen to the wines is an integral part of Angelo’s winemaking and especially so before bottling always ensuring that fill tanks are completely full.

 While not owning any vineyards, Backstage works closely with small family-owned vineyards; a typical size vineyard they often work with ranges between one and six acres.
 Rather than sharing these vineyards with other wineries, Backstage has access to all the grapes from each site.
 And when Angelo first discovers these sites, they are often unnamed and with the owner’s permission creates names relating to Backstage (i.e., Greenroom, Showtime, Encore etc.).

 Backstage is very much a family operation with his children also involved including in the tasting room and winemaking operations.
 His daughter Olivia told us she began helping her father in the winery at age 12; today she is assistant winemaker, helping her father and also is their Sales Director.